psandrey/psandrey.github.io/paradigm.md

 **Dynamic programming (DP)** is basically an optimization method over plain recursion.
 It was invented by Bellman in 1950.
 Bellman used this technique to solve the single-source shortest-path problem in a graph.
 As with divide and conquer, it is based on dividing the problem into subproblems which are solved recursively.
 The difference stays in the fact that the subproblems in divide and conquer are disjunctive (i.e. the subproblems are unique on every branch), while for DP some subproblems are overlapping.
 Thus, to avoid the redundant work we can cache the result of every subproblem when first solved so it can be reused when needed instead of recomputing – sacrifice some space  to speed up the algorithm. \\
 \\
-Storing results can be done in two ways:
+Storing/caching results can be done in two ways:
 * memoization: store the results within the recursive calls
 * tabulation: build a cache table iteratively from smallest subproblems to bigger subproblems

 Both approaches can be applied to any problem that is solvable using DP and most of the time both approaches have the same time complexity, however in practice usualy the tabulation performs better, because it consumes less memory.
 TODO: give examples.

 \\
 I want to make a small note here, because I’ve seen that tabulation is referred as bottom-up approach and memoization as top-down approach.
 This is a common mistake; the DP is a bottom-up approach for both.
 For memoization recursion goes as deep as possible until the smallest problem is solved immediately (the base case) and on the way back the results are combined to solve the bigger subproblems, so it is a bottom-up approach.
-For tabulation is obvious.
+For tabulation is obvious... you need to fill the table from smaller to bigger problems.

 \\
 To be able to apply this technique, the problem must exhibit two properties: